Earthquake Response in Nepal:

 HeartMind International would like to thank all its supporters who helped in fund-raising after the devastating earthquake in Nepal, 2015.
 Through the support, we generated through this fund-raising we were able to do the following activities:

-HeartMind International is working with its partner organization TPO-Nepal to support mental health and psychosocial services in Kathmandu and throughout affected areas of Nepal.
-HeartMind International is supporting:
+Through its partner organization – TPO Nepal, HMI supported immediate mental health and psychosocial services in Kathmandu, Sindhupalchowk and through-out affected areas of Nepal.
+It provided:

 In 2015, HeartMind International initiated school mental health programs for adolescents affected by the earthquakes in Nepal.
-Informed by principles of an evidence-based treatment, our 6-session program with ongoing support was designed to help students to manage their emotional responses to the earthquakes and cope with related stress.
+Informed by principles of an evidence-based treatment, our 10-session program with ongoing support was designed to help students to manage emotional responses to the earthquake and cope with related stress.
 Through interactive and culturally grounded exercises, students learned skills for building and maintaining healthy relationships, normalizing their emotional experiences, self-soothing during difficult moments, and monitoring their internal reactions with compassion and curiosity.
-In the next wave of the program, HMI will extend its reach by training local teachers to effectively deliver the intervention.